The year 1882 was in the midst of the Gilded Age, an era of prosperity from 1870 – to 1900. …

 A Clean Home Gym Is a Happy Place

-A clean gym is healthier and more inviting.
+A clean gym is healthier and more inviting than the opposite.
 A dirty piece of workout equipment, a home gym with a locker room odor, or sweat-covered machines don’t make it easy for you to complete your workout.
-BKF can help you keep your workout space a happy place.
+If your home gym has sat gathering dust for a few months or longer, BKF can help you make and keep your workout space a happy place while you get back in shape.
+Good luck with your New Year’s resolutions!

 About the Author